mecitsemerci/blog/src/posts/json_time_in_go.md

 ```

 Here, I'm using the RFC3339 format as default.
-I used the tablewriter package to give more organized output.
+I used the tablewriter package to give a more organized output.
 If you want to use this package install it.

 ```
 go get github.com/olekukonko/tablewriter